rrothenb/the-first-daughter/Research/The architecture of narrative - How stories shape and weaponize human reality.md

 ## Theoretical frameworks for the novel project

-These interdisciplinary insights directly illuminate a biblical fiction project that reinterprets Genesis as cautionary tale about divine narcissism, examines narrative weaponization through the chronological gap between original text and later interpretation, and features multiple temporal layers with Talmudic-style commentary.
+These interdisciplinary insights directly illuminate a biblical fiction project that reinterprets Genesis as cautionary tale about divine narcissism, examines narrative weaponization through the chronological gap between original text and later interpretation, and features multiple temporal layers.

 **Narrative structure encodes ideology**: The project's reinterpretation of Genesis demonstrates White's insight that emplotment carries political meaning.
 The same events—Creation, the Garden, the Watchers, the Flood—generate radically different moral implications when cast as tragedy of divine narcissism rather than romance of divine providence.
 The structure chosen is the argument.